-In general, there are two strategies for reducing demand.
+Two strategies for reducing demand exist.
 The first option is to change what equipment is on.
 The second option is to change when the equipment is on.

 Reducing the number of devices operating simultaneously will help by reducing the cumulative effect of how many devices need electricity.
 Upgrading to high-efficiency equipment will also assist in demand reduction.

 1. Do not turn on all motors at once.
 Stagger the start times, which can reduce your peak demand.